 A smart DNS Proxy service is a tool everyone should take advantage of to access more content online.
 Did you know access to much of the video available on the web is blocked simply based on where you are streaming the content from?

-Streaming video providers like Netflix, Amazon, and Hulu are typically bound to licensing agreements with content distributers.
+Streaming video providers like Netflix, and Amazon are typically bound to licensing agreements with content distributers.
 These agreements dictate the regions, countries, and states where they are allowed to provide access to content.
 Therefore, content providers will block access to content based on your streaming devices location to honor their agreements.

 In my post on how to watch baseball online, I explain how to use a smart DNS proxy to watch your local baseball team online through MLB.TV.
 Today, I want to go into a little more detail on what a smart DNS is, how it works, and how it open up access to content blocked due to your location.
 I’ll also explain everything about how to use the smart DNS service I’m familiar with from Overplay.

 A smart DNS proxy service is a service provided online for managing the physical location you want to present to a given website.
 For instance, you can indicate that you would like to appear as though your computer is based in London when accessing MLB.com.